-Filipino, 54 years old, Ms. De Jesus is the Compliance Officer and Head of the Bank's Compliance Office which oversees the implementation of the Bank's compliance programs and is composed of the following units: Regulatory Compliance, AML Compliance, Compliance Testing and Data Privacy.
+Filipino, 55 years old, Ms. De Jesus is the Compliance Officer and Head of the Bank's Compliance Office which oversees the implementation of the Bank's compliance programs and is composed of the following units: Regulatory Compliance, AML Compliance, Compliance Testing and Data Privacy.

-Ms. De Jesus has more than 32 years of banking experience.
+Ms. De Jesus has more than 33 years of banking experience.
 She has been involved in various aspects of banking from marketing, product development, account management, support services, remittances and compliance.
-Prior to her secondment from BPI to Banko in May 2020, she held the role of Group Compliance Officer for Unsecured Lending and Cards.
+Immediately prior to her secondment from BPI to Banko in May 2020, she held the role of Group Compliance Officer for Unsecured Lending and Cards.

-Ms. De Jesus graduated with a degree of BS Economics, with Dean's Medal for Academic Excellence, from the University of the Philippines Diliman in 1990.
+Ms. De Jesus graduated with a degree of Bachelor of Science in Economics, with Dean's Medal for Academic Excellence, from the University of the Philippines Diliman in 1990.
 She completed the Certificate Course in Strategic Compliance for the Banking Industry at the Center for Professional Development in Business of the De La Salle University in 2015.

-Anne A. Delos Reyes
+Anne A. delos Reyes

-Vice President Head of Client Solutions
+Vice President Head of Client Acquisition and Management

-Filipino, 54 years old, is the head of Client Acquisition and Management whose primary focus is on the growth of the Bank's client base and ensuring client's stickiness through acquisition programs, strategic partnerships and rewards programs.
+Filipino, 55 years old, is the head of Client Acquisition and Management whose primary focus is on the growth of the Bank's client base and ensuring client's stickiness through acquisition programs, strategic partnerships and rewards programs.

-Ms. delos Reyes has more than 33 years of banking experience.
+Ms. delos Reyes has more than 34 years of banking experience.
 Prior to her secondment to BanKo in 2019, she held various positions in BPI where she served as Marketing Head for Remittance Business Group, Global Markets Group and as Product Head for Deposits.